 Another event that became popular was an "annual summer outing" for all members, their families and guests.
 For a few years, the club members utilized the facilities of the Mohegan Rod and Gun Club in Huntington for the summer outings and there are reports that over 300 people attended these events.
 During the 1920's and 30's, the state Fish and Game Department also sponsored outings and members of many fish and game clubs were invited.
 This club sponsored a number- of teams for competitive events such as rowing, distance bait casting, accuracy; fly-casting and horse shoe matches in addition to skeet and trap shooting.
 A notable event in club history was the first annual F.C.F. & G.P.A. skeet shoot that was held at the Remington Arms Lordship Gun Club facilities on September 28, 1930.
 Records indicated that the annual skeet shoots were a popular event for many years.

 Over the years, the club's monthly meetings have been held in a number of different places.
 For many years, members met in the Stratfield Hotel.
 At one time, Remington Arms offered the use of their "club house" on the comer of Boston and Seaview Avenue in Bridgeport.
 During the early 1960's, meetings were held in the Knights of Columbus hall on Park Avenue in Bridgeport.
 Finally, after the main clubhouse was suitably modified, the meetings were held on Club grounds as they are now.
 It was not uncommon for nearly 200 members to be present at club meetings in the 1930's but meetings today rarely have more than 100 members present.
-The Club had one interesting meeting in 1937 when the members voted NOT to allow women as members in the Club and at the same meeting, voted to allow "colored folks" as members.

 The original parcel of property presently owned by the Club was purchased from the Berkshire Rod and Gun club in 1949 with the help of Mr. Doc Skerlick, a distinguished Life Member of the Club.
 The purchase consisted of about 160 acres, including the "87 acres" at the eastern end of the property, and cost the members $12,000.
 A few years later, approximately 30 acres were purchased, from the Hayes family and sometime after, another parcel of about 20 acres was purchased from the Hunter, family.
 The Hunter property was located northeast of the present skeet fields.
 In 1990, the last parcel of 22+ acres was purchased, from Alberta Twist for $410,000.
 The Twist parcel extended from Great Ring Road towards the clubhouse to the border of the Hayes parcel.
 When the original property was purchased, there was a clubhouse next to the Halfway River that was used for many years by the members until it was destroyed by fire in the early 1970's.
 The present clubhouse was built during the late 1950's using lumber that was salvaged from the 1-95 construction sites.
 This facility has been modified and added to over the years to accommodate the growing needs of the Club.
 The majority of the skeet and trap, facilities presently used by the members were also built during the late 1950's.